Claudia Acte: Wealth achieved

 Records of Acte's household and estates in Velitrae, Puteoli and Sardinia attest to considerable wealth, accumulated while she was Nero's mistress.
 She had left the imperial scene in ownership of a household staff as well as property.
 After Nero's death, and along with two of his old nurses, Acte gave him a proper Roman burial, burning the body on a pyre.
 She deposited his remains in the tomb of the Domitii Ahenobarbi, the family of Nero's biological father, in the Pincian Hills.
 There were found many inscriptions of her slaves and freedmen.
-Modern research believes it improbable that she was a Christian, although some of her slaves seem to have professed the Christian faith.
-Acte could not have been a Christian, because Nero ordered the extermination of the Christians after blaming them for starting a fire in 64 AD that burned a large portion of Rome.
-Acte was certainly alive after Nero's death, as she cremated his body, and buried his ashes.
-However, it's also possible that Nero held so much affection for Acte that he spared her life, or she was a Christian in secret.
 The epitaph of Acte was discovered at Velitrae.

 In literature

 Acte appears as a character in Henryk Sienkiewicz's novel Quo Vadis, and in Myself My Sepulchre (also titled Nero) by Mary Teresa Ronalds, and is depicted as being a secret Christian in both.
 She also appears in the movie Nero, played by Rike Schmid.
-Acte is also the main character in Alexandre Dumas' novel Acte.
-Acte appears also as a character in Louis de Wohl's novel, "The Glorious Folly: A Novel of the days of St. Paul".
-Acte's life and her relationship with Nero are also depicted in the novel "The False Nero" by Lion Feuchtwanger.
-She is also a principal character in Simon Scarrow's 2020 novel: "The Emperor's Exile".
+Acte is the main character in Alexandre Dumas' novel Acte.
+Acte appears also as a character in Louis de Wohl's novel The Glorious Folly: A Novel of the days of St. Paul.
+Acte's life and her relationship with Nero are depicted in the novel The False Nero by Lion Feuchtwanger.
+She is also a principal character in Simon Scarrow's 2020 novel The Emperor's Exile.
+Acte appears in Edward Lowell's 1870 play "Nero the Parricide," where she is last seen as a slave to Poppaea.
+In the 2025 Brazilian series Paulo, o Apóstolo, Acte is played by actress Juliana Xavier.